Introduction to pypsa#

 SciGRID is a project that provides an open reference model of the European transmission network.
 The network comprises time series for loads and the availability of renewable generation at an hourly resolution for January 1, 2011 as well as approximate generation capacities in 2014.
 This dataset is a little out of date and only intended to demonstrate the capabilities of PyPSA.

-INFO:pypsa.io:Imported network scigrid-de.nc has buses, generators, lines, loads, storage_units, transformers
+INFO:pypsa.network.io:Imported network 'SciGrid-DE' has buses, carriers, generators, lines, loads, storage_units, transformers

 Because this network includes time-varying data, now is the time to look at another attribute of n: n.snapshots.
 Snapshots is the PyPSA terminology for time steps.
 In most cases, they represent a particular hour.
 They can be a pandas.DatetimeIndex or any other list-like attributes.